Can I Legally get Married in Italy?

 From the enchanting Tuscany to the gorgeous Island of Capri, Italy is home to some exquisite wedding destinations and venues.
 Generally speaking, in terms of the administration and paperwork required, we recommend that couples actually formally marry in England, with the following celebrations taking place abroad in Italy.
 If however, you want to formally wed in Italy, this is what you need to do:

 - Make contact with the local commune (ie. town hall) before you make any major plans.
-They will be able to advise you on the marriage laws local to that area, as well as what documents will be necessary in the process.
+They will be able to advise you on the marriage laws local to that area, as well as what documents will be necessary for the process.
 Legally, you cannot start this process more than 6 months prior to your wedding ceremony.

 - Whilst you wait for the CNI to come through, a statutory declaration will need to be made by you and your partner in front of a solicitor or public notary in the UK.
 A solicitor is generally cheaper but it is definitely worth shopping around to find the best price!
 This declaration form should be handed over in conjunction with your CNI form.